-On November 5, 2012, Imperial Wells Power LLC (Applicant), a California limited liability company formed by EnergySource LLC, submitted an application for a negotiated geothermal lease to explore and develop geothermal resources.
-The application includes a total of 1,611 acres of which 1,571 acres are State proprietary lands owned and managed by the California Department of Fish and Wildlife (CDFW), and the remaining 40 acres are State school lands.
-For the 40 acres of school land, the CDFW owns the surface estate and the California State Lands Commission (Commission) retains 100 percent (100%) of the reserved mineral interest (RMI).
-Both parcels are located in the Wister Waterfowl Management Area (WWMA).
+On November 5, 2012, Imperial Wells Power LLC (Applicant), a California limited liability company formed by EnergySource LLC, submitted an application for a negotiated geothermal lease to explore and develop geothermal resources on approximately 1611 acres.
+The California Department of Fish and Wildlife (CDFW) owns 1,571 acres of proprietary land in fee, located within the Wister Waterfowl Management Area (WWMA).